Table of Contents

 For instance if stop losses are heavily concentrated at the level of ¥149 in the USD/JPY currency pair and the market is trading above ¥150, and is experiencing an active buying trend, a large institutional player such as the Bank of Japan could enter the market and initiate selling to drive down the value of the currency pair potentially. knocking out short positions with massive selling.
 The ability of large investment institutions to engage in such practices can generate fear among speculators, leading to reduced appetite for buyer the asset in the future.

 Why would financial institutions use this as a strategy?
 Because it is large trading houses that often require a movement in the market that aligns with their chosen needs and outlooks.
 Stop loss hunting allows them to effectively create a vacuum in the market accelerating price movement in their intended direction.
 This allows them to capitalize on the momentum generated and achieve their intended price targets more efficiently.
-This tactic can help institutions manage their own risk exposure reducing the potential for large losses and preventing volatility form triggering a cascade of stop loss orders which could impact their own market positioning.
+Additionally, using tactics like trailing stop loss can help institutions manage their own risk exposure reducing the potential for large losses and preventing volatility form triggering a cascade of trailing stop loss orders which could impact their own market positioning.

 The interventions by the Bank of Japan in October 2022 to prevent pressure from buyers – whom it is suggested may have included brokerage houses and their larger traders - of the USD/JPY, created easier sailing for the BoJ and caused a steep selloff once speculative buyers were scared away.